Lamington Cake – Keke Kōpungapunga Kokonati

 - Spread most of the remaining kirīmi (cream) on top and the sides of the cake, leaving half a cup if you want to pipe some on top.
 See the video for reference if you want to add a little bit of colour to the cream.

-- Add the kokonati ngakungaku (shredded coconut) all around the edge of the keke, leaving the top free as you decorate the top.
+- Add the kokonati ngakungaku (shredded coconut) all around the edge of the keke (cake), leaving the top free for decoration.

 - This cake will keep for a couple of days, stored in a sealed container in a cool place.